Heterogeneous Knowledge Transfer in Video Emotion Recognition, Attribution and Summarization: Experiments

-The results are shown in Figure~\ref{tab:User-guess-evaluating}.
-Our method achieve best accuracy, and outperforms "face\_present" baseline by 16--26 absolute percentage points.
-It is true that facial expression can convey strong emotions.
-Nevertheless, a large portion of videos in our dataset are user-generated videos which are more general than face videos used in traditional facial emotion recognition tasks.
-Those videos do not even have the human faces present.
-This result indicates that our method can consistently identify video clips that convey emotions recognizably similar to the emotion conveyed by the original video.
-That is, the identified clips contribute to the overall video emotion.
+The results are shown in Fig.~\ref{tab:User-guess-evaluating}.
+Our method achieve best accuracy, and outperforms the Face\_present baseline by 16-26 absolute percentage points.
+Although the presence of a human face is often correlated with the expression of emotions, many user-generated videos in our datasets express emotions through other channels like body language or color.
+Thus, our technique compared more favorably to the face presence baseline.
+These results indicate that our method can consistently identify video clips that convey emotions recognizably similar to the emotion conveyed by the original video.

+To further validate the reliability of the attribution experiments in this user study, we randomly split 10 participants into 2 groups and measure each group's score in Table \ref{tab:User-guess-measurement}.
+The measurement shows the consistency of our result; and in each group, our experimental conclusion still hold: the ITE result achieves best accuracy between two groups. .

-A qualitative result of emotion attribution is shown in Figure~\ref{tab:User-guess-evaluating2}, where the video is uniformly sampled every $10$ frames.
+A qualitative result of emotion attribution is shown in Figure~\ref{tab:User-guess-evaluating2}, where the video is uniformly sampled every 10 frames.
 The bar chart shows scores of different frames, where the key frames are shown above the bars.
 The figure demonstrates that clips with stronger emotional contents are given higher scores of attribution, validating the effectiveness of our method.